yunwei37/yunwei37/README.md

 <h2 align="center">Hey there, I'm Yusheng Zheng (yunwei37/云微) 👋</h2>

 I'm a curious developer who finds joy in building and exploring.
-I'm also learning to be a researcher, writer, Growth hacker and indie hacker.
+As a PhD student advised by [Andrew R. Quinn](https://arquinn.github.io/), I'm also learning to be a researcher, writer and indie hacker.

-- **Happy to offer consulting services！**
+- Happy to offer consulting services!
-- **Open to academic collaborations!**
+- Hope we can collaborate!
-- **Or just open source connections!
-Would be very happy if we could work together on eBPF or LLM!**
+- Open to open-source connections.
+Would be excited to work with you on eBPF or LLM!
-- **interested in my projects?
+- Interested in my projects?
 Want to chat about new ideas?
-Need some help?
-Feel free to connect me!**
+Need help?
+Feel free to connect with me!

 ---